Spectrometer Configuration Options

 TEC COOLED

-Benefits Most cost effective option for quick measurements Fixed dark noise (better spectral reproducibility) Lowest dark noise option – highly consistent
+Benefits Fixed dark noise (better spectral reproducibility) Lowest dark noise option – highly consistent

-Signal to noise Good SNR high throughput detector Improved SNR compared to ambient detector Best SNR for lowest limits of detection
+Signal to noise Improved SNR compared to ambient detector Best SNR for lowest limits of detection

-Applications Best for teaching and lab environments Great for variable environments & handheld use Ideal for long integration time measurements
+Applications Great for variable environments & handheld use Ideal for long integration time measurements